lumalabs/luma-web-examples/README.md

 ## Custom Shaders
 [![custom-shaders-demo](./assets/images/custom-shaders-preview.jpg)](#custom-shaders)

 You can inject code into the splat shaders to customize them.
-To do this, call `setShaderHook({ ... })` on your splat and provide GLSL functions, uniforms and globals to override default behavior.
+To do this, call `setShaderHooks({ ... })` on your splat and provide GLSL functions, uniforms and globals to override default behavior.
 For example, in this demo we apply a transform matrix to each splat by setting the vertex shader hook `getSplatTransform`.
 It generates a transform matrix for time-varying sinusoidal offset to the y coordinate.

 The syntax for shader hook function is a GLSL function without a function name.
 The GLSL function arguments and return are given as documentation on the shader hook fields (see below).